 The goals for process optimization should include several areas:

-For manufacturers looking to improve their processes, there are many solutions available:
+For manufacturers looking to improve their process efficiency, there are many solutions available:

 Traditional tracking for process optimization usually meant manual paper-driven sheets and data entry into Excel.
 This was time-consuming, error-prone, and hard to maintain.
 Plus, analysis was typically based on human insight, which could be biased or wrong.
 This is why companies are starting to go paperless.

-Collecting real-time data and contextualizing it for visibility by managers and operators allows insights not possible in the past; insights that can allow a proper understanding of production progress and equipment performance on the shop floor.
-With dashboards and relevant production analyses and reports, processes can be changed faster and result in greater efficiency.
+Collecting real-time data and contextualizing it for visibility by managers and operators allows insights for optimizing production not possible in the past; insights that can allow a proper understanding of production progress and equipment performance on the shop floor.
+With dashboards and relevant production analyses and reports, SOPs can be changed faster and result in higher quality efficiency and increased production.

 Further reading: Manufacturing Data Collection: The Key to Optimizing the Shop Floor

-Every manager knows what a bottleneck is.
+Every manager knows what a bottleneck is and its danger to production processes.
 And most can identify a few critical areas in their operation where these blockages occur.
-But just as real-time data provides insights to optimize the process at a machine level, so too can it lend insight into bottlenecks that may or may not be obvious.
-Human operators may assign a backup to one cause when data may indicate that it is another.
+But just as real-time data provides insights and solutions to optimize the process at a machine level, so too can it lend insight into bottlenecks that may or may not be obvious.
+Human operators may assign a backup to one cause when data may have determined that it’s another.